williamdiebel/Finn-Will-Project/README.md

 ### 3. rrpanel_comp_fs_fortune_cdp.rds
 - **Description:**
-  - Panel data for firms in RepRisk and Compustat.
+  - Panel data for population of firms in RepRisk and Compustat.
 This unbalanced panel contains 171323 firm-year observations from 2007 to 2020, including 14640 unique firms.
 - **ID Variables:**
   - Same as **2. data_essay2_robustness_v2.rds**.
 - **Key Measures:**